In this article, I’ll make recommendations for what homeschooling supplies you need to get started, even if you’re on a tight budget.

 Science Lessons & Supplies

-- Simple art paper notebooks – if you want to do regular nature journaling, you’d want one notebook per person.
-We aren’t big nature journalers, so when we do it, we just use art paper and add the pages to the kids’ portfolios.
+- Simple art paper notebooks – if you want to do regular nature journaling, you’ll want one sketchbook per person.
+We are infrequent nature journalers, so when we do it, we just use art paper and add the pages to the kids’ portfolios.

 - Binoculars – Choose age-appropriate ones from Rainbow Resource.
 I’d recommend a science basket that holds these types of materials so they don’t get destroyed/ lost.